Homemade Agnolotti Pasta

 Assembly:

-- 1 whole egg, beaten (egg wash)
+- 1 large egg, beaten for brushing

 Instructions

-- Take one sheet at a time and place on a large clean counter top, dusted lightly with flour.
-Pipe a straight line (1/2″ in diameter), horizontally along the sheet of pasta.
-Brush the dough adjacent to the filling (on both sides) lightly with egg wash.
-Fold the pasta over the filling–removing any air bubbles.
-Press firmly to seal.
+- Take one sheet at a time and place on a lightly dusted countertop.
+Pipe the ricotta filling in a thin straight line (½-inch in diameter) horizontally in the center of the sheet of pasta.
+Brush the dough adjacent to the filling, on both sides, lightly with egg wash.
+Fold one side of the dough over the filling, gently pressing the dough to remove any air bubbles around the filling, pressing firmly to seal.
+Using a fluted wheel pasty cutter, cut the filled pasta away - leaving a ½ to ¾-inch edge - from the rest of the sheet.
+Discard the trimmings (or cook or use in other ways).

 - Repeat with remaining pasta sheets, until all agnolotti have been assembled.
 Pasta can be stored in the fridge overnight, cooked immediately, or frozen on the sheet tray until solid (before being transferred to a ziploc bag).